AdedamolaXL/Patroneus/README.md

   * invest profits from art-sales in liquidity pools designed to pay back members through automatic payouts.

 ## 4. Why Now?
+Why not now?
+Now, we have the power of
 ## 5. Market Size
 Our focus group is the the Millennial - Gen Z generation who possess financial, social resources alongside tech-savviness to navigate the internet.
 We believe our product and services are self-marketing on their own due to their attractiveness and usefulness to the community.
 Nevertheless, we aim to use the full power of social media to network and market ourselves using Tik-Tok, You-tube, Instagram, Twitter, etc to engage meaningful discussions and content around art.
  * Community Discovery : Reddit, Twitter, Instagram, Youtube